axoloto/CudaCam/README.md

 Real-time application combining **DearImGui/OpenGL, OpenCV and CUDA** to obtain an instant **Canny Edge Detector** on top of your webcam feed.
 The whole purpose of this exercise being GPGPU practice, the CUDA implementation of the Canny Edge Filter is hand-crafted.
 Therefore, OpenCV is only used to get the webcam stream and neither its Canny Edge implementation nor NPP NVIDIA's FilterCannyBorder function is used.

-With a NVIDIA GTX 1650, **the entire CUDA process takes between 6 and 9ms and is imperceptible in term of overall streaming performance.** Still, there is room for improvements, as always.
+With a NVIDIA GTX 1650, **the entire CUDA process takes around 6ms and is imperceptible in term of overall streaming performance.** Still, there is room for improvements, as always.

+## Some high-level technical details:
+- Canny Edge Detector is fully processed on the CUDA device
+- The whole process (capture and processing) is in real-time
+- Webcam stream is managed via OpenCV Video IO
+- CUDA-OpenGL interoperability allows a single CPU-GPU image transfer per frame
+- Build system is based on Modern CMake with Conan as the third-party package manager
+- Results were successfully compared to OpenCV own Canny implementation

-## Some technical details
+## More low-level technical details for CUDA fans:

-- wip
+- Tiled 2D convolution approach with halo cells, tiles being loaded into shared memory.
+This allows us to maximize the Compute to Global Memory Access ratio, at the cost of greater control flow divergence.
+- 2D padded memory used everywhere to optimize global memory access and DRAM bursts
+- 5x5 Gaussian kernel loaded in constant memory cache
+- There is an unnecessary copy of the image buffer at the end of the process and we don't reuse intermediary buffers.
+This allows us to show intermediary images while keeping a clean and generic codebase but it can be optimized for performance need.
+- Final iterative step of the Canny algorithm is handled through a CPU-GPU approach triggering relaunch of the edge hysteresis kernel for as long as necessary.
+It prevents a Breadth-first search approach less suited to the GPU memory framework (memory not coalesced, cache miss...).
+- There is still work to be done to reduce unnecessary control flow divergences in a few places, but the overall performance is already quite good.

 ## Relevant Articles

 - [A Computational Approach to Edge Detection](https://ieeexplore.ieee.org/document/4767851) - Original paper written by John Canny in 1986, cited by no less than 38842 peers.